tango-controls/gitlab-migration-tools/README.md

 Helper script to add a `moved-to-gitlab` branch to the old repository.
 So, the day of the migration, do:

-1. archive the GH project
-2. import it as `https://gitlab.com/tango-controls/<projectname>` using the @tango-controls-bot account, and check it.
-3. momentarily unarchive the GH project
-4. run `add_moved_branch.sh <projectname>`
+1. Run `add_moved_branch.sh <projectname>`
-4. In GH, change the default branch of the project to `moved-to-gitlab` and change the project description to "Moved to gitlab"
+2. In GH, change the default branch of the project to `moved-to-gitlab` and change the project description to "Moved to gitlab"
+3. Archive the GH project
+4. Import it as `https://gitlab.com/tango-controls/<projectname>` using the @tango-controls-bot account, and check it.
-5. Archive the project in GH again.
+5. Delete the `moved-to-gitlab` branch in GitLab and set the proper default branch.
 6. Notify the tango community about the migration (send an email to info@tango-controls.org) and add a comment in [this migration issue](https://github.com/tango-controls/TangoTickets/issues/47)